Pixpel-io/Rust-CCD-Contracts/nft-auction/README.md

 cargo install --locked cargo-concordium
 ```

-Once it is setup, then we need to install concordium-client by followind the guide [here](https://docs.concordium.com/en/mainnet/docs/installation/downloads.html)
+Once it is setup, then we need to install concordium-client by followind the guide [here](https://docs.concordium.com/en/mainnet/docs/installation/downloads.html#concordium-client-client-version)

+### Build and Run

+Once everything is setup, now we can build the contract and deploy it on the concodium testnet.
+To build, deploy and
+interact with the contract, you can use these [commands](./commands.md) with these [schema-artifacts](./schema-artifacts/)

+Or we can use the official concorium frontend tool for deploying and interacting the concordium smart contracts found here [sctool](https://sctools.mainnet.concordium.software/?__hstc=206253644.9e573ad0dcf77e4d730f208e53ab0481.1736862510663.1737015924307.1737026584228.5&__hssc=206253644.4.1737026584228&__hsfp=706028811)